Cha-OS/colabo.space-infrastructure/provisioning/ansible/docs/remote_builds.md

 This playbook run different sorts of remote build, mainly focusing to non-standard scenarios, where we prefer direct commands to run instead ansible modules.
 Therefore, each item that is run is a build command

+**NOTE**: There is a problem with either new MongoDB approach that has changed, or with Ubuntu 19.04.
+Now there are 2 json files with commands; the old one: `remote_builds-list.json` and a new one `remote_builds-list-2019.10.07-new-instructions.json` confirming with new MongoDB approach.
+Eventually, I (Sasha) used the old way, but running it from terminal.

 # TODO

 - Seems it makes problem when `user` is not set